-H-85.
-The History of the Book in China - Advance Reading List
+H-85a.
+The History of the Book in China (22 hours) - Advance Reading List

-Since there are few complete, self-contained histories for the subjects comprised by this course, I have given page ranges for specific sections of most of the titles on the required reading list.
+Since there are few complete, self-contained histories for the subjects comprised by this course, I have given page ranges for specific sections of most of the titles on the reading lists.
 In most cases, however, there will be added benefit to be had from reading the entire work.
-Some readings will be made available to admitted students via Dropbox.
-Problems and questions raised by the readings will be addressed in the course.
+Required and recommended readings will be made available to admitted students as PDFs via Dropbox.
+Problems and questions raised by the readings will be addressed in the class.
 If any works on this list are difficult to obtain or gain access to, please contact RBS.

 Note: The above three essays are conveniently available in: Michael F. Suarez, S.J. and H. R. Woudhuysen, eds.
 The Book: A Global History.
 Oxford: Oxford University Press, 2013 (pp. 573–621).

 Edgren, J. S. “China.”
 In A Companion to the History of the Book, edited by Simon Eliot and Jonathan Rose, 97–110.
 Oxford: Blackwell Publishing, 2007.

 Brokaw, Cynthia.
 “On the History of the Book in China.”
 In Printing and Book Culture in Late Imperial China, edited by Cynthia Brokaw and Kai-Wing Chow, 3–54.
 Berkeley: University of California Press, 2005.